What Is Muck Diving? Why You Should Try, Top Spots and Tips

 Nudibranch, Shaun the Sheep in Lembeh Strait

-Located between the mainland of Sulawesi and Lembeh Island, the Lembeh Strait is known as the best muck diving site in the world, and with good reasons!
+Located between the mainland of Sulawesi and Lembeh Island, the Lembeh Strait is often considered the best muck diving site in the world, and with good reason!
+Its volcanic black sand and silty slopes are home to an incredible variety of rare and unusual critters.

 2. Milne Bay, Papua New Guinea